akshat-fsociety/HackerRank-Solutions/README.md

 # HackerRank
 # Solution for Hackerrank Questions
-Stuck in any problem?
+Stuck in any problem?<br>
-Don't worry this repo is for you!!
+Don't worry this repo is for you!!<br>
-Clear all your doubts, and start coding
+Clear all your doubts, and start coding<br>
 Happy Coding:)